How to get from Cusco to Machu Picchu (Without Trekking)

 Cusco to Hidroelectrica Bus

-Getting the bus to Hidroelectrica is the perfect balance of budget without an extremely long hike.
-However, you should prepare for a bumpy ride along winding mountain roads.
+Getting the bus from Cusco to Machu Picchu is the perfect balance of budget without an extremely long hike.
+However, it’s a bumpy ride along winding mountain roads.

 Avoid sitting at the very back and have travel sickness medication to hand.
-The last hour or so is on rough, dirt roads so is exceptionally bumpy.
+The last hour or so is on rough, dirt roads so is even more bumpy.

 Journey Time